 - Will my beneficiary pay income or estate taxes?

 Assets received by a beneficiary from an estate or from an insurance contract are not subject to income tax.
 However, because income taxes on qualified retirement benefits have been deferred, these proceeds will be subject to income tax.
 There are, however, favorable roll-over rules for spouses and other individuals.
 Estate taxes are paid by the estate prior to distribution and may or may not be allocated to a beneficiary, depending on the terms of your will.

 - Married Couples.
 If you are married, you can reduce estate taxes.
 It takes a combination of tax-planned wills and correct titling of your assets.
 In addition, upon the death of a married spouse, he or she may want to elect to preserve the deceased spouse’s unused exemption.

 - Gifts to Children and Grandchildren.
 If you have a large estate, lifetime gifts to children and grandchildren may be appropriate to reduce your eventual estate tax.
-You may give $14,000 (indexed for inflation) annually tax free to any number of individuals.
+You may give $15,000 (indexed for inflation) annually tax free to any number of individuals.
 Tuition and medical payments are also tax free if the payment is made directly to the institution or medical provider.
-In addition, you also may give a total of $5,490,000 (indexed for inflation) without estate or gift tax during your life.
+Currently, you also may give approximately $11,200,000 (indexed for inflation) without estate or gift tax during your life.

 - Irrevocable Insurance Trusts.
 If insurance is owned by an irrevocable insurance trust, the insurance can escape taxation at the death of both spouses.